-Investigators who wish to study ephemeral properties may request a waiver of the waiting period; however, such requests will be referred automatically to the relevant cochiefs.
-If approved, the investigator will join the shorebased contributors to the shipboard science effort, and will incur the obligations thereof (see section 1).
+Investigators who wish to study ephemeral properties may request a waiver of the twelve-month waiting period; however, such requests will be referred automatically to the relevant co-chiefs.
+If such a request is approved, the investigator will join the shorebased contributors to the shipboard science effort, and will incur the obligations thereof (see section 1).

 - C. Samples will not be provided until the requestor assures the Curator that funding for the proposed research is available or unnecessary.
-If a sample request is dependent in any way upon proposed funding, the Curator is prepared to provide the proposed funding organization with information on the availability (or potential availability) of suitable samples. - D. Investigators who receive samples incur the following obligations:

-(1) To publish significant results promptly; however, no contribution may be submitted for publication prior to twelve (12) months following the termination of the relevant leg unless it is approved and authored by the entire shipboard party.

-(2) To acknowledge in all publications that the samples were supplied through the assistance of the international Ocean Drilling Program and others as appropriate.

-(3) To submit six (6) copies of reprints of all published works to the Curator, Ocean Drilling Program, 1000 Discovery Drive, College Station, Texas 77840, U.S.A.
-These reprints will be distributed to the repositories, to the ship, to the National Science Foundation, and to the Curator's reprint file.
-All reprints received will be logged in an online bibliographic data base.

-(4) To submit all final analytical data obtained from the samples to the Data Librarian, Ocean Drilling Program, 1000 Discovery Drive, College Station, Texas 77840, U.S.A.
+If a sample request is dependent in any way on proposed funding, the Curator is prepared to provide the proposed funding organization with information on the availability (or potential availability) of suitable samples. - D. Investigators who receive samples incur the following obligations: - (1) To publish significant results promptly; however, no contribution may be submitted for publication prior to twelve (12) months following the termination of the relevant leg unless it is approved and authored by the entire shipboard party. - (2) To acknowledge in all publications that the samples were supplied through the assistance of the international Ocean Drilling Program and others as appropriate. - (3) To submit four (4) copies of reprints of all published works to the Curator, Ocean Drilling Program, 1000 Discovery Drive, College Station, Texas 77840, U.S.A.
+These reprints will be distributed to the repositories and to the ship.
+All reprints received will be logged in an on-line bibliographic data base. - (4) To submit all final analytical data obtained from the samples to the Data Librarian, Ocean Drilling Program, 1000 Discovery Drive, College Station, Texas 77840, U.S.A.
 Please consult announcements in the JOIDES Journal or call (409-845-2673) for information on acceptable data formats.
-Investigators should be aware that they may have other data obligations under NSF's Ocean Science Data Policy or under relevant policies of other funding agencies which require submission of data to national data centers.

-(5) To return all unused or residual samples, in good condition and with a detailed explanation of any processing they may have experienced, upon termination of the proposed research.
+Investigators should be aware that they may have other data obligations under the National Science Foundation's Ocean Science Data Policy or under relevant policies of other funding agencies which require submission of data to national data centers. - (5) To return all unused or residual samples, in good condition and with a detailed explanation of any processing they may have undergone, upon termination of the proposed research.
 In particular, all thin sections and smear slides manufactured on board the vessel or in the repositories are to be returned to the Curator.
-Paleontological materials may be returned either to the Curator at ODP or to one of the designated paleontological reference centers.
+Paleontological materials may be returned either to the Curator at ODP or to one of the designated micropaleontological reference centers.